Susan-Awad/cs1302-api-app/meta/DEADLINE.md

 ```

 > This URL request required an API key as well, with is added at the beginning of the
     query string.
-The rate limit for this API is 100 requests per minute.
+The rate limit for this API is 100 requests per day.
 There will
     be a warning when the user uses 50% of the requests and if 100 requests is reached
     the app will have a 1 minute delay.